jamesseanwright/personality-forge-.net/README.md

 ## Error handling

 Any exception thrown by the library will be of type `PersonalityForgeException`.
-This derives from `System.Exception`, thus you can get the `InnerException` property to determine the underlying exception.
+This derives from `System.Exception`, thus you can get the `InnerException` property to determine the underlying exception:

+    try
+	{
+	    Response response = _personalityForge.Send(username, message);
+	}
+	catch (PersonalityForgeException e)
+	{
+		Console.WriteLine(e.Message);
+	}

 ## Asynchronous usage